giovino/wf-opnsense/README.md

  * Pfsense would likely work but it is untested
  * You must have root + shell access

+## Goals

+1. To demonstrate how you interact with Whiteface without using the SDK
+1. To not use any python libraries that were not already installed with OPNsense

 ## Install
 1. SSH into the OPNsense router (become root)
 1. change to root directory